 9-18 years old

-Experts agree milk remains a great way for kids to get their bone-building nutrients – even more so than non-dairy milks fortified with calcium.[xi]
-And, substituting milk with non-dairy calcium sources like fortified soy milk and leafy greens can lead to gaps in other key nutrients like protein, vitamin D, phosphorus, riboflavin, potassium, magnesium, vitamin A and vitamin B12 .[xii]
+Experts agree milk remains a great way for kids to get their bone-building nutrients – even more so than dairy-free milk alternatives fortified with calcium.[xii]
+And, substituting milk with non-dairy calcium sources like fortified soy milk and leafy greens can lead to gaps in other key nutrients like protein, vitamin D, phosphorus, riboflavin, potassium, magnesium, vitamin A and vitamin B12.[xiii]
 Non-dairy milks do not have the same nutritional value as real milk.
-Only real dairy milk offers the same array of bone-building nutrients – calcium, vitamin D, potassium, protein and phosphorus – for only about 25 cents a glass.
+Only real dairy milk offers the same array of bone-building nutrients – calcium, vitamin D, protein and phosphorus – for only 25 cents a glass.

 Many kids are picky, so serving enough kale, spinach or sardines to replace the calcium in real milk may not be on the kids’ menu.
 Also, very few foods supply vitamin D kids need.
-Instead of attempting to replace the calcium by feeding your kids 10 cups of raw spinach, know that a glass of milk paired with their snack or meal provides balanced nutrition — and kids love it.
+Instead of attempting to replace the calcium by feeding your kids 10 cups of raw spinach, know that a glass of milk paired with their after school snack or meal provides balanced nutrition for kids — and they love how it tastes.

 Avoid the Risks of Going Dairy Free and Give Kids What They Love

 The good news for you?
 Kids love milk.
 They love the taste and they love the way it makes them feel.
 In fact, 41 percent of kids would drink more milk.[xiv]

 Want easy ways to make sure your kids get the nutrients they need?

 - Pair after school snacks with a glass of milk – it’s an easy and delicious way to add nutrients they need AND tame your little hangry monsters.